Timeline: Events in the Strauss-Kahn case

 July 11 - French police interview Banon for the first time.

 July 24 - The hotel maid says in an interview published on Newsweek's website that he appeared as a "crazy man" and attacked her when she entered his room.
-Nafissatou Diallo, 32, gives the newsmagazine and ABC News permission to identify her by name.
+The 32-year-old Nafissatou Diallo gives the newsmagazine and ABC News permission to identify her by name.
 It marks the first time she has publicly spoken to the media.

 July 27 - Diallo meets with prosecutors to review tapes of her conversations with an imprisoned man in Arizona after the Strauss-Kahn incident and address concerns about her credibility, says her lawyer, Kenneth Thompson.
 News reports say she discussed Strauss-Kahn's wealth, an indication she may have been looking to extract money from him.